Everything to Know about Foreign Transaction Fees

 To help you understand how transaction fees work, here is an example.
 Imagine that you are on vacation in the Netherlands.
 Using your HSBC Revolution Card you pay a S$100 for lunch.
 First, your credit card network –in this case, Visa–will charge 1% of the bill you paid which is S$1.
 Then your card issuer, HSBC, will charge 1.8% on your bill which is S$1.8.
 So, in total you will be paying $100 + (0.01100) + (0.018100) = $102.8.

-Exchange rates are also be applied in foreign transactions.
+Exchange rates are also applied to foreign transactions.
 Your card will not be charged S$10 when you buy an item that costs €10.
 Both Visa and MasterCard calculate the foreign exchange rates, and the FX fee is charged after the conversion is made.
 Sometimes, you may have the option to pay the expenditure in SGD through a system named 'Dynamic Currency Conversion,' but we advise that you avoid this process.
 More discussion on 'Dynamic Currency Conversion' is featured below.

 How to Spot Credit Card Foreign Transaction Fees

 Most banks do not advertise foreign transaction fees upfront unless they charge lower fees than market level.
 For the most part, you'll need to look at the Pricing and Information or the Terms and Conditions documents for your credit card to find the related information.
 The FX fees are typically listed under the ‘Fees’ section, near the cash advance and balance transfer fees.

 When is an FX Fee Charged?
 Which Transactions are Foreign Transactions?

 Do FX Fees Count When Earning Credit Card Rewards?
 Are FX Fees Considered in Earning Credit Card Rewards?

 Sometimes while shopping in a foreign country you get the option of paying with SGD instead of the local currency.
 This process is called Dynamic Currency Conversion (DCC).
 While convenient, using DCC raises your expenses because of both the included FX fee and the higher exchange rate it uses.